 I often get questions about tools for digital marketing.
 Great topic for a blog post I thought, but when I started to write it became so massive that I realised I need to make a blog series out of this topic.
 In this post, I’ll walk you through the tools I use for data processing and data analysis.

 Do you need technology to do marketing?
 Well, not long ago you could get by pretty well without it, but marketing is becoming more and more about technology.
-Sure, the underlying idea of understanding people is mostly the same, but you will soon be left behind if you don’t add technology to your toolkit.
+Sure, the underlying idea of understanding people is mostly the same.
+However, you will soon be left behind if you don’t add technology to your toolkit.

 Finding tools for digital marketing

 With a background as a tech journalist, I have this weird interest in new technology.
-Whenever I find something new I can try out, I get excited, and I love spending time on ProductHunt to see what’s new.
+Whenever I find something new I can try out, I get excited.
+I love spending time on ProductHunt to see what new products that might help me at work.
 Maybe not the most normal thing to do on a Sunday night.

-But I started out like most people: writing reports, making presentations and sometimes using spreadsheets to do calculations.
-I guess most of my time is still spent putting thoughts on paper, and my every day “martech stack” is still pretty basic.
+However, I started like most people: writing reports, making presentations and sometimes using spreadsheets to do calculations.
+I guess most of my time is still spent putting thoughts on paper, and my every day “

 Everyone can learn data analysis